< Browse to Previous Essay | Browse to Next Essay >

 When the Venus arrived in Birmingham, buyers saw three impressive docks.
 A huge sign welcomed the buyers and a boardwalk extended along the beach for two miles.
 A department store, two general stores, a sawmill, a church, and a school showed the visitors the amenities that awaited those fortunate enough to acquire lots.
 The Birmingham Railroad took passengers to more distant parts of the development.
 Baskets of fresh fruit from "the abundant fruit orchards in Birmingham" were offered by Hillman himself.

 The reality of Birmingham was something else.
 The stores were staffed by actors hired for the excursions.
 The sawmill was just a collection of machinery that did not fit together.
 The railroad was the logging line of the old Port Susan Logging Co.
 The fruits and vegetables were fresh from the Pike Place Market in Seattle.
 There were no orchards and no businesses.
 Hillman even misrepresented the weather, claiming that the sun shone 276 days per year.
-Unsophisticated buyers bought 5,000 five-acre tracts within the first 60 days.
+Within 60 days of opening sales, Hillman would claim that he had sold 5,000 acres in 5-acre tracts.

 The Seattle Star ran articles about buyers who felt cheated and Hillman sued the paper for libel.
 U.S. District Attorney Elmer E. Todd was not fooled though.
 He tracked Hillman's activities, until Hillman began to use the U.S. Mail to defraud his customers.
 Mail fraud was a federal offense and Hillman was indicted in August 1910.